jerichodeguzman24/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/README.md

 * Finally, the results are sorted based on the textual representation of the day of the week.

 <strong>B. Runner and Customer Experience 💁‍♂️🍕</strong>

+1. How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01)